Jack Parkinson (basketball)

-Jack Gordon Parkinson (March 4, 1924 – May 29, 1997) was an American basketball player who is one of few players in National Collegiate Athletic Association history to win both the National Invitation Tournament (1946) and the NCAA tournament (1948).
+Jack Gordon Parkinson (March 4, 1924 – May 29, 1997) was an American basketball player who is one of few players in National Collegiate Athletic Association (NCAA) history to win both the National Invitation Tournament (1946) and the NCAA tournament (1948).
 He also played one season in the National Basketball Association.

 Early life

 Parkinson grew up in Yorktown, Indiana and attended Yorktown High School.
 A two-sport star, he earned varsity letters in baseball and basketball for all four years.
 In 1941–42, Parkinson's senior year, he led Delaware County in scoring for basketball and hit .500 in baseball.
 He also threw a no-hitter during the county baseball championship match.
 Parkinson was offered a contract by Major League Baseball's Cincinnati Reds, but his desire to play basketball for legendary Kentucky Wildcats men's basketball coach Adolph Rupp was so strong that he passed up a professional baseball opportunity to play for him.